Citation vs. Ticket: Simply Explained (2023)

 The speeding citation is formal wording that demands you come to court, while a traffic ticket only requires that the driver will pay.
 If you want to fight a ticket, you can go to court.
 Either way, even the best auto insurers will increase your monthly rates for a traffic infraction.

+When comparing a speeding ticket vs citation, it’s important to know they are the same.
 Therefore, a citation for speeding is the same as getting a ticket for speeding, but the rule says you must appear in court: same thing, different wording.
 When a police officer issues one, it comes with a fine and court appearance.
+This underscores that regardless of the term used, the consequences and legal processes involved remain consistent.

 What is a ticket citation?
 It’s technically a ticket you get whenever law enforcement writes you a citation for speeding, DUI, or other traffic violation.